 Monday to Friday, 8:00 am to 1:00 pm

 The jungle school is divided to two main groups: the Kindergarten (ages 2-6), and the School (ages 7-13)

 A one-year minimum stay is required.

-Children visiting for shorter periods can enroll in the Forest Class program for visiting children, available daily, weekly, or monthly.
+Children visiting for shorter periods can enroll in the Visiting Kids Program for visiting children, available daily, weekly, or monthly.